 How much should I expect to pay a PPC agency?

 Agency fees typically range from $1,000-$10,000+ monthly for management, plus your ad spend.
 According to industry data, percentage-based fees usually run 10-20% of ad spend.
 For budgets under $10,000/month, flat fees often make more sense.
 The right price depends on your budget size, campaign complexity, and the agency's expertise level.
+Tools like a PPC budget calculator ad spend can help you determine appropriate investment levels.

 How long before I see results from a new PPC agency?